What is analytical method validation?

 1.0 PURPOSE

-To provide documented evidence that the analytical procedure adopted for Assay of Ibuprofen is suitable for its intended purpose and routine testing.
+To provide documented evidence that the analytical procedure adopted for the assay of ibuprofen is suitable for its intended purpose and routine testing.

 2.0 DESIGNATION & RESPONSIBILITY

-QC Executive: To prepare Analytical Method Validation Report.
-To organize the Analytical Method Validation Study in co-ordination with Quality Assurance.
+QC Executive: To prepare the Analytical Method Validation Report.
+To organize the Analytical Method Validation Study in coordination with Quality Assurance.

 QC Manager: To analyze the sample and prepare the Analytical Method Validation Report and organize the implementation of the recommendations made during the Analytical Method Validation.